 Tricia C. Bruce is a sociologist with the University of Notre Dame’s Center for the Study of Religion and Society and University of Texas at San Antonio’s department of sociology.
 She is the author of several award-winning books on religion and society (Faithful Revolution; Parish and Place; American Parishes; Polarization in the US Catholic Church); […]

 This edition of ReligionLink provides you with a range of resources and potential sources to cover how American Christianity’s traumas and political entanglements have triggered a crisis of faith for exvangelicals.

 Terry Shoemaker is an Americanist scholar at Arizona State University focusing on religious change in contemporary life, particularly as it pertains to evangelicalism, exvangelicals and evangelical adjacent groups.

 Molly Worthen is a historian at the University of North Carolina at Chapel Hill who writes frequently about America’s religious culture.

 Faith groups have played an important role in marijuana policy debates in the United States and around the world.

-Judith Weisenfeld is a professor of religion at Princeton University where she specializes in American religion, with an emphasis on the 20th century and African-American religion.
-She is the author of Hollywood Be Thy Name: African American Religion in American Film, 1929-1949 (2007).
-She has taught 17 courses, including one on religion and American film and […]
+Judith Weisenfeld is a professor of religion at Princeton University, where she specializes in American religion, with an emphasis on the 20th century and African American religion.
+She is the author of Hollywood Be Thy Name: African American Religion in American Film, 1929-1949.
+She has taught 17 courses, including ones on religion and American film, religion […]